smithb16/cad101/chapters/first-widget.md

     ![](../images/figures/hide-all-types.png)

 ### What is a Relation?
 There are two ways for us to specify the geometry of sketches.
 One is with dimensions (say 1" or 15\textdegree).
 Relations are ways for us to specify the geometry of sketches without the use of dimensions.
 One line, for instance, can be constrained \relation{Vertical} or \relation{Horizontal}.
 Two lines can be constrained \relation{Parallel} to each other, \relation{Perpendicular} to each other, \relation{Equal} in length, or along the same line (\relation{Collinear}).
 Each relation is represented by a symbol near the affected entities.
-A full table of SolidWorks relations is shown in Appendix~\ref{app:relations}.
+A full table of \solidworks{} relations is shown in Appendix~\ref{app:relations}.

 ### From Triangle to Right Triangle